JackAndriievskyi/42_libft/README.md

 # 42_libft
-For the info the the libft.pdf
+For the info see the libft.pdf